carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 > {: .solution}
 {: .challenge}

 ## When

 The `when` declaration allows you to define a condition that must be verified in order to execute the process.
-This can be any expression that evaluates a boolean value, true or false.
+This can be any expression that evaluates a boolean value; `true` or `false`.

 It is useful to enable/disable the process execution depending the state of various inputs and parameters.
 For example: